rekhitha/DEVOPS-Assignement/README.md

-# DEVOPS-Assignement
-Git created for the Assignment
+file created for reference to find the merge conflict